leonardinius/outvio-homework/README.md

   - move the storage to something like Redis,
   - OR, I can interpret the rate limit period as not 'sliding window', but distinct bucket.
     Eg `limit * ((Date.now() % (period * 1000)) / period / 1000)` etc.
+- ✅ `Concurrency` - the only case there may be a potential for the race condition (to be checked) is `src/ratelimit/storage-inmem.service.ts:32`
 - ✅ `Optional task: Create a different weight of request rate for every URL: 1/2/5 points per request (you can assume we have 5 different end points) depending on end point.`
   See `/weight/{N}` endpoints and e2e `GET /weight/{N} - request weight limit points 1/2/5` test.